Robinyo/big-top/README.md

 ## Introduction

-A sample app that demonstrates how **one** codebase can be used for Mobile (iOS, Android and Windows Phone) and Desktop (masOS, Linux and Windows) platforms.
+A sample app built using Ionic 3, Angular 5, Apache Cordova/PhoneGap and Electron that demonstrates how **one** codebase can be used for Mobile (iOS, Android and Windows Phone) and Desktop (masOS, Linux and Windows) platforms.

 ### License